wp-plugins/updraftplus/readme.txt

 * TWEAK: Amend SQL which prevented options/sitemeta tables backing up at full speed on large sites
 * TWEAK: Dropbox will now display some error messages more prominently, where relevant
 * TWEAK: Dropbox account user's name is stored when you authorise
+* TWEAK: Show link to FAQ if user's zip upload is corrupt
+* TWEAK: Interpret time in imported backup sets as being in destination WP install's timezone
+* TWEAK: Auto-correct Dropbox folder configuration if the user erroneously enters a full URL instead of a folder path
 * FIX: Reporting add-on could mis-display number of warnings when saying "X errors, Y warnings".

 = 1.9.13 - 2014/05/19 =